Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: Simulations

 We now define the nucleolus.
-The {\it excess} for an allocation~$x$ of a game $(N,v)$ and a non-empty coalition $S \subsetneq N$ is defined as $e(S,x) := x(S)-v(S)$.
+The {\it excess} for an allocation~$x$ of a game $(N,v)$ and a nonempty coalition $S \subsetneq N$ is defined as $e(S,x) := x(S)-v(S)$.
 Ordering the $2^n-2$ excesses in a non-decreasing sequence yields {\it excess vector} $e(x) \in \R^{2^n-2}$.
-The {\it nucleolus} of a game ($N,v$) is the unique allocation~\cite{Sc69} that lexicographically maximizes $e(x)$ over the set of allocations $x$ with $x_i\geq v(\{i\})$ (assuming this set is nonempty, as holds in our case).
+The {\it nucleolus} {$\eta$} of a game ($N,v$) is the unique allocation~\cite{Sc69} that lexicographically maximizes $e(x)$ over the set of allocations $x$ with $x_i\geq v(\{i\})$ (assuming this set is nonempty, as is the case for partitioned permutation games).
 To compute the nucleolus, we use the \emph{Lexicographical Descent} method of~\cite{BFN21}, which is the state-of-the-art method in nucleolus computation.